panos-stavrianos/DirectusPyWrapper/README.md

 - Creating, updating, and deleting items in Directus collections
 - Handling multiple users in the same session

+Dependencies:
+- [Pydantic](https://pydantic-docs.helpmanual.io/): This library leverages Pydantic for data validation and parsing.
+Pydantic is a powerful tool in Python for ensuring data integrity and handling data validation with ease.

+- [Requests](https://docs.python-requests.org/en/master/): The library utilizes Requests, a widely-used HTTP library, for making HTTP requests.
+Requests simplifies the process of interacting with web services and APIs.

+> Directus API:
+> This library interacts with the [Directus API](https://docs.directus.io/reference/introduction.html).
+>
+> To make the most of this library, it is highly recommended to familiarize yourself with the Directus API documentation.
+Understanding the API's capabilities and endpoints will help you effectively utilize this library for seamless integration with Directus.

 ## Disclaimer:

 **Please note that DirectusPyWrapper is currently under active development and may not be suitable for